awsdocs/aws-systems-manager-user-guide/doc_source/automation-ec2reset.md

-# Reset the Local Administrator Password on Amazon EC2 Windows Instances, and SSH Key on Amazon EC2 Linux Instances<a name="automation-ec2reset"></a>
+# Reset Passwords and SSH Keys on Amazon EC2 Instances<a name="automation-ec2reset"></a>

 You can use the **AWSSupport\-ResetAccess** document to automatically reenable local Administrator password generation on Amazon EC2 Windows instances, and to generate a new SSH key on Amazon EC2 Linux instances\.
 The **AWSSupport\-ResetAccess** document is designed to perform a combination of Systems Manager actions, AWS CloudFormation actions, and Lambda functions that automate the steps normally required to reset the local administator password\.

 You can use Automation with the **AWSSupport\-ResetAccess** document to solve the following problems:

-+ Windows
+**Windows**

-  + You lost your EC2 key pair: you want to create a password\-enabled AMI from your current instance, so that you can launch a new EC2 instance and select a key pair you own
+*You lost the EC2 key pair*: To resolve this problem, you can use the **AWSSupport\-ResetAccess** document to create a password\-enabled AMI from your current instance, launch a new instance from the AMI, and select a key pair you own\.

-  + You lost your local Administrator password: you want to generate a new password you can decrypt with the current EC2 key pair\.
+*You lost the local Administrator password*: To resolve this problem, you can use the **AWSSupport\-ResetAccess** document to generate a new password that you can decrypt with the current EC2 key pair\.

-+ Linux
+**Linux**

-  + You lost your EC2 key pair, or configured SSH access to the instance with a key you lost: you want to create a new SSH key for your current instance, so that you can connect again
+*You lost your EC2 key pair, or you configured SSH access to the instance with a key you lost*: To resolve this problem, you can use the **AWSSupport\-ResetAccess** document to create a new SSH key for your current instance, which enables you to connect to the instance again\.

 **Note**
 If your EC2 Windows instance is configured for Systems Manager, you can also reset your local Administrator password by using EC2Rescue and Run Command\.
 For more information, see [Using EC2Rescue for Windows Server with Systems Manager Run Command](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2rw-ssm.html) in the *Amazon EC2 User Guide for Windows Instances*\.